nik-suri/ocaml-interpreter/writeup.md

-##Extension Writeup - Lexical Scoping
+##Nikhil Suri's Extension Writeup - Lexical Scoping

 The extension that I implemented was the lexically scoped evaluator.
 In order to implement this, I used much of the code from my eval_d (dynamically scoped